It’s soon going to be “game on” here in New England for trout.

-If you’re interested in following the action, here are some links:
+If you’re interested in following the stocking updates, here are some links (some states haven’t updated their sites yet for 2021):

 - Connecticut (here and here)